'An Era Is Coming To An End': Travelers Bid Fond Farewell To Berlin's Tegel Airport

 Airports can be emotional places, where loved ones part ways and families reunite.
 Now more than ever, as the pandemic hampers air travel, they are an embodiment of what the Germans call Fernweh, which — for want of an English word — roughly means the painful longing to be elsewhere, a wretched wanderlust or restlessness.

 In Berlin, the city's airports provoke wildly different emotions, depending on which one you're talking about.
 Until a decade ago, there were three, then two — and soon there will be just one.
-But any mention of this long-awaited international airport tends to elicit expletives and laughter because of a succession of technical fiascos which set back construction by almost a decade, causing the construction budget to run over by more than $4.7 million.
+But any mention of this long-awaited international airport tends to elicit expletives and laughter because of a succession of technical fiascos which set back construction by almost a decade, causing the construction budget to run over by more than $4.7 billion.

 After postponing half a dozen times over a nine-year period, the airport finally opened on Oct.
 31, with little fanfare to save both money and face.